 If you have a septic tank, you may have wondered if you need to add anything to it to make it function better or keep it operating at peak efficiency.
 However, while some of these additives may sound amazing, the truth is that they’re really not needed.
 As long as you have regular septic tank maintenance performed by an experienced company, you don’t need to add anything to your septic tank.
 Studies have actually indicated that some additives actually do damage to the septic tank, the drain field, and the surrounding soil and water.
 Therefore possibly requiring septic tank repair services in the future.

 What Do Additives Do?

 What additives say they do and what they actually do may not always be the same thing.
 The companies that make these products, after all, want to sell as many of them as they can, so they often stretch the truth as far as they can.
-They say that additives extend the amount of time you can go between having your scheduled septic tank pumping.
+They say that additives extend the amount of time you can go between having your scheduled septic tank pumping in Lilburn GA.
 The way they make this claim depends on the type of additive.